5l1v3r1/Sonarr-wiki/Migrating-to-Completed-Download-Handling.md

 ### Migration Scenarios ###

 Depending on your previous configuration you may have to deal with one of the following scenarios.
+The health check link will attempt to direct you to the scenario specific for your configuration.

 #### Conflicting Download Client Category ####